-Candidates who may otherwise have a strong application but who have not met the GPA or test score requirements for acceptance may be selected for admittance through appeal.
+Candidates who may otherwise have a strong application but who have not met one or more of the required admissions standards for acceptance may be selected for admittance through appeal.
 A limited number of candidates will be referred by the Enrollment Department to the Admissions Committee for individual review and determination of admittance.
-This committee will determine if the prospective student's letter of appeal and application materials, including documentation of matters described in the appeal letter, and interview offer convincing evidence that, if given an opportunity, the prospective student would meet NewSchool's academic standards.
+This committee will determine if the prospective student's letter of appeal, application materials, including documentation of matters described in the appeal letter, and interview offer convincing evidence that, if given an opportunity, the prospective student would meet NewSchool's academic standards.
 Convincing evidence may include, but is not limited to:

 - GPA trend information

 - Demonstrated leadership

 - Personal statement

 - Significant work experience

 - Portfolio

 - Overcoming a significant personal obstacle

+- For undergraduates, SAT or ACT scores

-- Standardized test results.
-A GRE/GMAT test score is required for applicants who are appealing one or more of the remaining admissions requirements in the Master of Architecture.
+- For graduate level applicants, standardized test results, such as the GRE or GMAT, are required for applicants who are appealing one or more of the remaining admissions requirements in the Master of Architecture.